zktx-io/walrus/README.md

 - [`contracts`](contracts) contains all smart contracts used by Walrus for coordination and governance.
 - [`crates`](crates) contains all Rust crates related to Walrus including binaries for storage nodes and clients.
 See [below](#rust-crates) for further information about those.
+- [`docker`](docker) contains Dockerfiles and docker-compose setups for building and running Walrus.
 - [`docs`](docs) contains high-level technical and design documentation about Walrus.
 - [`scripts`](docs) contains tools used for evaluating and testing the code.
 In particular, this contains a script to run a local testbed, see [below](#run-a-local-walrus-testbed).
+- [`testnet-contracts`](testnet-contracts) contains the Walrus contracts deployed for Walrus Testnet.

 ### Rust crates

-Our Rust code is split into several crates with different responsibilities:
+Our Rust code is split into several crates with different responsibilities.
+The main code for Walrus is contained in the following crates:

 - [walrus-core](crates/walrus-core/) contains core types and functionality, including encoding and authentication mechanisms.
-- [walrus-sui](crates/walrus-sui/) contains all types and interactions with the Sui smart contracts.
 - [walrus-sdk](crates/walrus-sdk/) contains (client) interactions with storage nodes.
 - [walrus-service](crates/walrus-service/) contains client and server functionality including the storage backend.
-This crate also contains all binaries, in particular `walrus` and `walrus-node`.
+This crate also contains all main binaries, in particular `walrus` and `walrus-node`.
+- [walrus-sui](crates/walrus-sui/) contains all types and interactions with the Sui smart contracts.
+- [walrus-utils](crates/walrus-utils/) contains utility functions used in multiple crates.

+The following crates contain additional tools that are not part of the main functionality of Walrus and more extensive tests:

+- [walrus-e2e-tests](crates/walrus-e2e-tests/) contains end-to-end tests, some of which are also run as simulation tests.
+- [walrus-orchestrator](crates/walrus-orchestrator/) contains tools to deploy and benchmark distributed Walrus networks.
+This crate is not a default member of the workspace and therefore needs to be built explicitly by adding `-p walrus-orchestrator` or `--workspace` to the cargo commands.
+- [walrus-proc-macros](crates/walrus-proc-macros/) contains procedural macros used in the other crates, notably to define simulation tests.
+- [walrus-proxy](crates/walrus-proxy/) contains a metrics proxy that authenticates storage nodes and collects metrics from them.
+This crate is not a default member of the workspace and therefore needs to be built explicitly by adding `-p walrus-proxy` or `--workspace` to the cargo commands.
+- [walrus-simtest](crates/walrus-simtest/) contains simulation tests to ensure that Walrus works correctly for all interleavings of concurrent operations and in the presence of crashes.
+- [walrus-stress](crates/walrus-stress/) contains a stress client, which is used to put load on storage nodes.
 - [walrus-test-utils](crates/walrus-test-utils/) contains test macros and other utilities used in the other crates.
-- [walrus-orchestrator](crates/walrus-orchestrator/) contains tools to deploy and benchmark distributed Walrus networks.

 ## Using the Walrus client